msalemor/azure-fta/README.md

 ## AppDev Team

-- Work with PaaS and container services (Cloud 2.0)
+- Work with PaaS, container, and DevOps services (Cloud 2.0)
 - We provide architecture reviews, provide guidance and recommendations, and can help remove blockers/impediments

 ## Collaboration with others